Marcin-99/Falling-equations-web-app/README.md

 Main goals of the project:

 - Learn JavaScript
-- lear django
+- Learn django
-- learn how to work with async code (Python and Javascript at the same time)
+- Learn how to work with async code (Python and Javascript at the same time)